Meta-Competencies, Part 2 of 4

 This article will walk you through the ‘three buckets’ of behaviors using the “Three Meta-Competencies of ICI” as headers.

 When confronted with a conflict between two groups, our natural instinct is to ask how I could resolve this conflict and start working on it right away.
 In order to actually achieve the resolution of conflict, however, it is first necessary to begin looking from within.
-We must suspend the natural desire to start dealing with a conflict immediately, and rather, start out by investigating the root cause, figure out what sparked this problem in the first place.
+We must suspend the natural desire to start dealing with a conflict immediately, and rather, start out by investigating the root cause or whatever sparked the problem in the first place.

 There is a natural process of working through the meta-competencies, and in that sense also the competencies that support them.
-In following this process, you will be able to effectively engage with the problem after having gained mastery over your fear, being able to see clearly and stay focused on the greater good of all involved.
+In following this process, you will be able to effectively engage with the problem after having gained mastery over your fear, the ability to see clearly and to remain focused on the greater good of all involved.
 And in this way, you will find it much easier to manage and overcome the incompatibilities that exist.
 Here are the competencies and what they mean to us:

 The following competencies enable you to master your fear in order to operate in freedom (the 1st meta-competency):